tendermint/spec/spec/abci/apps.md

 Tendermint only uses `/p2p`, for filtering peers.
 For more advanced use, see the implementation of
 [Query in the Cosmos-SDK](https://github.com/cosmos/cosmos-sdk/blob/v0.23.1/baseapp/baseapp.go#L333).

--- how does cosmos-sdk do this if tendermint only sends/receives p2p?

 ## Crash Recovery